jamesmacwhite/ipset-netgear-r7000-dd-wrt/README.md

 The kernel module for `xt_set.ko` can be placed within /jffs/usr/lib/modules and be loaded at boot time, using `insmod`:

 ```
-insmod /jffs/usr/lib/modules/4.4.x/xt_set.ko
+insmod /jffs/usr/lib/modules/4.4/xt_set.ko
 ```

 If everything was successful, you will get no prompt returned, running the same command again should yield something similar to:

 ```
-insmod: cannot insert '/jffs/usr/lib/modules/4.4.70/xt_set.ko': File exists
+insmod: cannot insert '/jffs/usr/lib/modules/4.4/xt_set.ko': File exists
 ```

-This means the module is loaded.
+This means the module is now loaded.
+You can also confirm this by running `lsmod | grep "xt_set"`.

 Ensure to change the kernel version in the `insmod` command to whatever kernel source it was built from as stated in the repo.
 The kernel module is versioned because its important to keep track of what kernel source its come from.
-You can sometimes get away with using a kernel module that is "slightly" different to the version used in a DD-WRT build, but its risky.
+You can mostly get away with using a kernel module that is from a slightly different sublevel, but in most cases not an entirely different kernel version.

 JFFS storage is better for kernel modules as its a storage partition available early in the boot process.
 Alternatively you can also use /opt but may have to delay executing code related to this module till a bit later on in the boot process, to ensure the USB device holding /opt is available.